phillipeaton/VecForth/README.md

 ## Getting Started

-This section assumes you know your way around a PC a little bit and how to setup USB serial interfaces.
+This section assumes you know your way around a PC a little bit and how to setup a USB serial interface.
 If you're in deep enough to attempt to create a target binary, hopefully you can handle it.
 See also the YouTube video links.

 1. **Install Gforth onto your PC**

    The latest Windows binary version is 0.7.0, this is what I use to develop with.
 The Linux port is newer and should also work.
 Gforth hosts the Chromium cross\-compiler, which is also written in Forth.

    *Recommended:* Add the path to the Gforth executable to the `path` environment variable, so you can compile from your target Forth code directory.